 - The key person is responsible for ensuring medicine is handed back at the end of the day to the parent. - For some conditions, medication for an individual child may be kept at the setting.
 04.2a Healthcare plan form must be completed.
 Key persons check that it is in date and return any out-of-date medication to the parent. - Parents do not access where medication is stored, to reduce the possibility of a mix-up with medication for another child, or staff not knowing there has been a change.

 Record of Administering Medicines

-A record of medicines administered is kept in the main preschool room.
+A record of medicines administered is kept on our online management app 'Famly'.